AnChiLuo/RetinaLayerGauge/README.md

 | ![](docs/Fig2_newDialog-SettingA.png) | ![](docs/Fig2_newDialog-SettingB.png) |
 <p align="left"><em><b>Figure 2.
 Setup dialog for input image and analysis options.</b></em></p>

-### Step 3: Determine Nuclear size
+### Step 3: Determine Nuclear Size
-1. Draw a line across a repersenttative nuclus to estimate the nuclear diameter(Fig. 3).
+1. Draw a line across a representative nucleus to estimate the nuclear diameter (Fig. 3).
 <p align="left">
   <img src="docs/Fig3_FetchncDIa.png" width="450">
 </p>

 <p align="leftr">
   <em><b>Figure 3.
-Estimation of representative nuclear diameter using the Fiji line tool..</b></em>
+Estimation of representative nuclear diameter using the Fiji line tool.</b></em>
 </p>

    > **Why is this required?**
    > The measured diameter is used to constrain gap repair and mask reconstruction.
-### Step 4: Threshold the image and create mask
+### Step 4: Threshold the Image and Create a mask
 1. You will be asked to confirm the threshold used for nuclear mask generation.
 <p align="left">
   <img src="docs/Fig4_ManuallyThreshold.png" width="691">